apache/directory-fortress-core/README.txt

 e.
 Run the install target:

-From $FORTRESS_HOME/openldap-fortress-core folder, enter the following command from a system prompt:
+From $FORTRESS_HOME root folder, enter the following command from a system prompt:

 if Debian sudo:
 >sudo $ANT_HOME/bin/ant init-slapd